 - Text Parser

-- Video Game Cruelty Punishment: if you refuse to help the arbitrary drowning woman at the beach, the game kills you for being an asshole.
+- Video Game Cruelty Punishment: If you refuse to help the arbitrary drowning woman at the beach, the game kills you off, quote, "for your heartless attitude".